moorepants/eme185/content/pages/presentations.rst

 - Any innovative things you've come up with.

-You can get ideas for posters by checking out the previous posters in the resources section of Smartsite or those that are hanging in Bainer Hall.
+You can get ideas for posters by checking out the previous posters in the files section of Canvas or those that are hanging in Bainer Hall.

 There are many websites offering tips on making posters.
 Here is a good one for scientific posters, but most of the advice is also applicable to your poster